Ruddernation-Designs/Ezcape-Video-Chat-WordPress/readme.txt

 This allows you to use ezcape chat on your blog!
 Provided you have flash allowed and you will have to make sure that the chat exists otherwise it wont work!
 Use ruddernation for example.
+To creat an account, Please visit <a href="https://www.ezcapechat.com"  rel="nofollow ugc"  >Ezcape Chat - Formally Kageshi's</a>

 == Installation ==